-In the first sixteen chapters, there are four elements which set forth man's need and reveal what we are like.
-The first is a series of five offerings.
-I am sure that God gave us five fingers on each hand so that we can remember the five offerings.
-First is the burnt offering, then the meal offering, the peace offering, the sin offering, and finally the trespass offering.
-These are all pictures of what Jesus Christ does for us, but they are also pictures of the fundamental needs of human life.
-They speak of the two essentials for human existence -- love and responsibility.
+In the first sixteen chapters there are four elements which set forth man's need and reveal what we are like:

+- 1. The first is a series of five offerings.
+I am sure that God gave us five fingers on each hand so that we can remember the five offerings:

+- First is the burnt offering,

+- then the meal offering,

+- the peace offering,

+- the sin offering, and, finally,

+- the trespass offering.

+These are all pictures of what Jesus Christ does for us.
+But they are also pictures of the great, fundamental needs of human life.
+We can summarize them in this way: These five offerings speak of the two essentials for human existence - love and responsibility:

-We can never be complete persons if we are not loved, nor if we do not love.
+- We can never be complete persons if we are not loved, or if we do not love.
 Love is an absolutely essential ingredient of life.
 Nothing harms or distorts or disfigures or blasts a person more than to deny him love.
-But there is another essential, too.
-In order to be whole, in order to have self-respect and a feeling of worth, we must have a sense of responsibility.
+But there is another essential, too. - In order to be whole, in order to have selfrespect and a feeling of worth we must have a sense of responsibility.
 We must be able to accomplish what is worthwhile.
-So, we need both: love and responsibility.